-Bella Thorne Holds Hands With Sam Pepper On Snapchat — Twitter Explodes
+Bella Thorne Holds Hands With Sam Pepper On Snapchat, Twitter Explodes

 A photo posted by Bella Thorne News [ON] (@bellathornecrew) on

 Bella also vocalized her affinity for her rumored beau on Jan.
 11, writing, “When he’s just so talented.”

 Fans quickly figured out that she was writing about Sam, who has a controversial past.
 The YouTube star has been faced with sexual harassment claims during a “fake hand” prank.
 In addition, many women have come out to accuse Sam of rape.
 Meanwhile, Bella has been slammed for her personal life, especially her recent love triangle with Tyler Posey and Charlie Puth.

 Many fans are surprised to see that Thorne has dated three men within a span of six months.
 Several have taken to Twitter to remark that her latest boyfriend is the “biggest downgrade of the century,” reports AceShowBiz.